 We advocate a balanced diet and healthy eating habits through product innovation, variety in offerings, industry communication, public education and other relevant measures.
 We are committed to reducing the use of salt and sugar as part of our nutrition and health initiatives.
 We have increased the offering of grains, fruits, vegetables and beans in our menus to promote balanced food choices.
-We have collaborated with scientific institutions to promote dietary health for 16 years.
-Chinese Nutrition Society-Yum China Dietary Health Foundation has now become one of the largest and most influential special research foundations in China in the field of health and nutrition.
+We have collaborated with academic organizations to promote dietary health for 17 years.
+Chinese Nutrition Society-Yum China Dietary Health Foundation has now become one of the most influential specialized research foundations in China in the field of health and nutrition in the restaurant industry.
 We also cooperate with the China Foundation for Rural Development to encourage public donations to improve child nutrition in rural areas.